CyberAP/nanoid-dictionary/README.md

 ### `preventMisreadings(str, chars)`

 It accepts a string and removes all the characters that look similar.
-You can pass your own character set if you want.
+You can pass your own optional character set if you want.

 ```javascript
 const preventMisreadings = require('nanoid-dictionary/preventMisreadings');